Video: Six detained as Slovenian police claim they were attacked by Rangers fans before crunch match

-Police in Maribor have claimed that officers took action to stop fights ahead of the game and alleged fans attacked their officers.
+Police in Maribor say officers took action to stop fights ahead of the game after fans attacked their officers.

 Video emerged of police clashing with Rangers fans in and around Grajski Trg square in Maribor.